-Statistics also showed that around 330,000 students entered the Repayment Assistance Plan (RAP) because they couldn’t afford their loan payments (a 1% increase since 2017 – 2018).
-Are you a Canadian student struggling to pay off student loan debt?
-If so, you may be able to resolve the situation by getting loan forgiveness.
+Student loan debt was the biggest contributor to the debt loads millennials carried.
+In fact, the average student loan debt among millennials was $16,725.
+Statistics also showed that around 330,000 students entered the Repayment Assistance Plan (RAP) because they couldn’t afford their loan payments.
+If you’re a Canadian student struggling to pay off student loan debt, you may be wondering if student loan forgiveness in Canada exists.

-Student Loan Forgiveness For Doctors And Nurses In Canada
+Student Loan Forgiveness In Canad For Doctors And Nurses

 Eligible family doctors, residents in family medicine, nurse practitioners, and nurses can get Canada Student Loan forgiveness through the federal government.
 However, only the federal portion of the loan can be forgiven (not the provincial or territorial portion).